Resource-Efficient Quantum Optimization via Higher-Order Encoding

-By comparing to QUBO encodings, we demonstrate that HUBO encodings provide substantial and consistent resource advantages for three representative COPs: GAP, MkCS, and IP.
-These advantages persist after full circuit compilation, with HUBO exponentially lowering qubit counts and reducing CNOT requirements by at least 89.6\% for all benchmarked problem classes and sizes (see Figure~\ref{fig:first_figure_cnot_gates}).
-To support broad adoption, we present PyHUBO, an open-source Python library \cite{Koch_PyHUBO_2025}, and introduce a systematic framework for constructing HUBO Hamiltonians, showing that for the problems considered, our method yields numerical complexity that scales polynomially with problem size.
+By comparing to a QUBO formulation, we demonstrate that the HUBO formulations presented in this work provide substantial and consistent resource advantages for three representative COPs: GAP, MkCS, and IP.
+These advantages persist after full compilation to native one- and two-qubit gates, with HUBO significantly lowering qubit counts and reducing CNOT requirements by at least 89.6\% for all benchmarked problem classes and sizes (see Figure~\ref{fig:first_figure_cnot_gates}), i.e., without relying on hardware-level higher-order gates.
+To support broad adoption, we present PyHUBO, an open-source Python library \cite{Koch_PyHUBO_2025}, and introduce a systematic framework for constructing HUBO Hamiltonians through binary encodings, showing that for the problems considered, our method yields numerical complexity that scales polynomially with problem size.
 Although we focus on QAOA, the approach applies to other algorithms and problems with one-hot or related constraints.
-Our results demonstrate that HUBO encodings can directly mitigate resource bottlenecks in quantum combinatorial optimization.
+Our results demonstrate that HUBO formulations can directly mitigate resource bottlenecks in quantum combinatorial optimization.